-While accounting/calculating national income the taxes, direct and indirect, collected by the governments, needs to be considered.
-In the case of India, to the extent the direct taxes (individual income tax, corpoarate income tax, i.e., the corporate tax, divident tax, interest tax, etc.) are concerned, there is no need of adjustment whether the national income is accounted at factor cost or market cost.
-This is so because at both the 'costs' they have to be the same; besides these taxes are collected at the incomes of the concerned person or group.
+While accounting/calculating national income the taxes, direct and indirect, collected by the government, needs to be considered.
+In the case of India, to the extent the direct taxes (individual income tax, corporate income tax, i.e., the corporate tax, divident tax, interest tax, etc.) are concerned, there is no need of adjustment whether the national income is accounted at factor cost or market cost.
+This is so because at both the 'costs' they have to be the same; besides these taxes are collected at the income of source of the concerned person or group.

-But the amount of indirect taxes (cenvat, customs, central sales tax, sales tax/vat, state excise, etc.) needs to be taken care of if the national income is accounted at 'factor cost' (which is the case with India).
+But the amount of indirect taxes (cenvat, customs, central sales tax, sales tax/vat, state excise, etc.) needs to be taken into account if the national income is accounted at 'factor cost' (which is the case with India).
 If the national income is calculated at factor cost then the corpus of the total indirect taxes needs to be deducted from it.
-Why so?
-This is because, they have been added twice: once in the hands of the people/group who pay them (because they pay for it from their 'disposable income' while puchasing things) and other in the hands of the governments (as their income receipts).
-Collection/source of indirect taxes are the 'disposable income' (which individuals and companies have with them after paying their direct taxes-from which they do any purchasing and finally, the indirect taxes reach the various governments).
+This is because, indirect taxes have been added twice: once at the point of the people/group who pay these taxes from their disposable income while purchasing things from the market, and again at the point of the governments (as their income receipts).
+Collection/source of indirect taxes are the 'disposable income' (which individuals and companies have with them after paying their direct taxes-from which they do any purchasing and finally, the indirect taxes reach the government).
 Thus, if the national income is calculated at factor cost, the formula to seek it will be: